 Major Festivals & Events In Turkey In December

 December isn’t the busiest month in terms of festivals and events across the country.
-The reason is because everyone is gearing up for the biggest one of the year – the New Year!
+The reason is that everyone is gearing up for the biggest one of the year – the New Year!

 Santa Claus Festival